junaiddk/transmix/README.md

 **Note:** Replays cannot be watched using the Linux version of StarCraft II.
 Please use either the Mac or Windows version of the StarCraft II client.

 # Replays
+Here is an example replay/result of the trained agents on one of the hard scenarios of SMAC

 > 8m_vs_9m

 https://user-images.githubusercontent.com/45826429/195468265-58678a3b-4945-4302-8729-fdca06227318.mp4